awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 `routing.http.xff_client_port.enabled`
 Indicates whether the `X-Forwarded-For` header should preserve the source port that the client used to connect to the load balancer\.
 The possible values are `true` and `false`\.
 The default is `false`\.

+`routing.http.xff_header_processing.mode`
+Enables you to modify, preserve, or remove the `X-Forward-For` header in the HTTP request before the Application Load Balancer sends the request to the target\.
+The possible values are `append`, `preserve`, and `remove`\.
+The default is `append`\.
++ If the value is `append`, the Application Load Balancer adds the client IP address \(of the last hop\) to the `X-Forward-For` header in the HTTP request before it sends it to targets\.
++ If the value is `preserve`, the Application Load Balancer preserves the `X-Forward-For` header in the HTTP request, and sends it to targets without any change\.
++ If the value is `remove`, the Application Load Balancer removes the `X-Forward-For` header in the HTTP request before it sends it to targets\.

 `routing.http2.enabled`
 Indicates whether HTTP/2 is enabled\.
 The default is `true`\.

 `waf.fail_open.enabled`
 Indicates whether to allow a AWS WAF\-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF\.
 The possible values are `true` and `false`\.
 The default is `false`\.

+**Note**
+The `routing.http.drop_invalid_header_fields.enabled` attribute was introduced to offer HTTP desync protection\.
+The `routing.http.desync_mitigation_mode` attribute was added to provide more comprehensive protection from HTTP desync for your applications\.
+You aren't required to use both attributes and may choose either, depending on your application's requirements\.

 ## IP address type<a name="ip-address-type"></a>